ajmalshahabudeen/url-bookmarker/README.md

 ## Need to Fix:-
-- Error output in toast --need to fix
+- Error output in toast --need to fix --fixed
 - renaming category need to update database --need to update category db
 - saving bookmarks are not working in categories --Problem with splitting up name and path to get database category id --fixed